Fixed-Domain Asymptotics Under Vecchia's Approximation of Spatial Process Likelihoods: Introduction

 Following the fixed-domain (infill) asymptotic paradigm for spatial inference \citep{Steinbook, zhang2005towards} we discuss inferential properties for the parameters in (\ref{eq:matern}).
-In this setting, \cite{Zhang04} showed that not all parameters in $\theta$ admit consistent maximum likelihood estimators from the full Gaussian likelihood in (\ref{eq: full_likelihood}) constructed with a stationary Mat\'ern covariance function, but certain \textit{microergodic} parameters are consistently estimated. \citet[Theorem~5]{DZM09} formally established the asymptotic distributions of these microergodic parameters. \cite{KS13} addressed jointly estimating the spatial range and the variance parameters in the Mat\'ern family and the effect of a prefixed range on inference when having relatively small sample size.
+In this setting, \cite{Zhang04} showed that not all parameters in $\theta$ admit consistent maximum likelihood estimators from the full Gaussian likelihood in (\ref{eq: full_likelihood}) constructed with a stationary Mat\'ern covariance function, but certain \textit{microergodic} parameters are consistently estimated. \citet[Theorem~5]{DZM09} formally established the asymptotic distributions of these microergodic parameters. \cite{KS13} addressed jointly estimating the {decay} and the variance parameters in the Mat\'ern family and the effect of a prefixed {decay} on inference when having relatively small sample size.
 All of the aforementioned work has been undertaken using (\ref{eq: full_likelihood}).
 Here, we formally establish the inferential properties for the estimates of microergodic parameters obtained from Vecchia's approximate likelihood in (\ref{eq: vecchia_approx}).
 We build our work on a brief but insightful discussion in Section~10.5.3 of \cite{Zhang12}, regarding the inferential behaviour arising from (\ref{eq: vecchia_approx}).
 To the best of our knowledge such explorations have not hitherto been formally undertaken.
 Following the aforementioned works in spatial asymptotics, we will restrict attention to the infill or fixed domain setting and {focus on the inferential properties of the microergodic parameters for any given value of the smoothness parameter.
 More specifically, we explore the criteria for asymptotic normality for the maximum likelihood estimates of the microergodic parameters obtained from Vecchia's approximation.
-In this regard, our work follows the paradigm laid out in \cite{Zhang12} in that we can no longer assume that the conditioning set is bounded.
-This distinguishes our intended contribution from that in \cite{BL20}, where bounded conditional sets are exploited to establish consistency results for some selected values of the smoothness paramater.
+In this regard, our work follows the paradigm laid out in \cite{Zhang12} in that we can no longer assume that the conditioning set is bounded. {We provide conditions under which the inference under the Vecchia approximations of the Mat\'ern process will be asymptotically equivalent to the full model.} This distinguishes our intended contribution from that in \cite{BL20}, where bounded conditional sets are exploited to establish consistency results for some selected values of the smoothness parameter.
 On the other hand, we show that a different set of conditions can yield a closed form asymptotic distribution for any given value of the smoothness parameter.} For the subsequent development, it suffices to assume that $\mu_{\beta}(s)=0$, i.e., the data has been detrended.
-Hence, we work with a zero-centred stationary Gaussian process with the Mat\'ern covariance function in (\ref{eq:matern}), a fixed smoothness parameter $\nu$ and with the sampling locations $\chi_n$ restricted to a bounded region.
+Hence, we work with a zero-centered stationary Gaussian process with the Mat\'ern covariance function in (\ref{eq:matern}), a fixed smoothness parameter $\nu$ and with the sampling locations $\chi_n$ restricted to a bounded region.